wizzomafizzo/starcheat/README.md

 These are builds of the latest development version.
 They should work fine, but may be unstable. **Don't forget to back up your save files before using them.**

-**NOTE:** If you're upgrading to a new version of starcheat you should probably [clear all old starcheat settings](#reset-all-settings) or it might not work.

 ### Windows
 [Download](http://mcsi.mp/starcheat/) (get the newest file)